makovalab-psu/great-ape-Y-evolution/alignment/scripts/README.md

 # alignment support scripts

-Scripts to compute certain things from aligner outputs, or small glue scripts used in pipelines.
+General scripts used in alignment pipelines.

 ## contents